Contrasting Various Notions of Convergence in Geometric Analysis: Review

+which is the definition of measure absolute continuity of a curve (See Definition 3.17 of \cite{Burtscher-CtsRiemMetrics}).
+Since this notion of absolute continuity agrees with the metric notion of absolute continuity (See Proposition 3.18 of \cite{Burtscher-CtsRiemMetrics}) we have shown that $C_{\infty}$ is an absolutely continuous curve which realizes the distance between $p$ and $q$.

-\begin{rmrk} Throughout this paper we will assume that our warping function $f$ is continuous.
-Annegret Burtscher has proven that if a Riemannian manifold has a continuous metric tensor then the distance between points is achieved by an absolutely continuous curve (See Proposition 4.1 and Theorem 4.11 in \cite{Burtscher-CtsRiemMetrics}).
-This is achieved by showing that the length of absolutely continuous curves defined by \eqref{eqn-L} is equivalent to the induced length (See Definition 2.1) defined by $d_{g}$ in Theorem 4.11.
-This will be important for us because we will repeatedly use the fact that the distance between points of $M$ can be achieved by an absolutely continuous curve $C(t)$ and hence we can reparameterize $C(t)$ so that $|C'(t)|_{g}=1$ almost everywhere. \end{rmrk}
+The fact that the distance between points on a continuous Riemannian manifold is acieved by the length of an absolutely continuous curve will be important for us because we will repeatedly use the fact that the distance between points of $M$ can be achieved by an absolutely continuous curve $C(t)$ and hence we can reparameterize $C(t)$ so that $|C'(t)|_{g}=1$ almost everywhere. \end{rmrk}

 For warped products we can show that $L^2$ convergence of metrics $g_j \rightarrow g_{\infty}$ is equivalent to $L^2$ convergence of the warping functions $f_j \rightarrow f_{\infty}$.
 For this we fix the background metric $\delta = dr^2 + \sigma$ and an orthonormal basis for this metric $\{\partial_r,\partial_{\theta_1},...,\partial_{\theta_n}\}$ and compute